quicbit-js/test-kit/readme.md

                           throw an error that matches the expression in the last table column.
                 'none'   - will do no assertions and leave that up you (your function).
                            The function will use all columns as input.
 No default plan is set.
+        trunc: (boolean) - if set, the arguments passed to the callback will first have t.trunc() applied (removing null and undefined values from the end)

 **{assert: 'throws'}** is a great way to cover edge cases in your tests.
 For example, sI used this little table to cover some edge cases in test-table to quickly sweep out those corner cases